 A recent survey has revealed dramatic shifts in the job market.
-India’s hiring rate has grown at 43% in October 2021, a lot more than in the pre-pandemic era. ( Source: ET) The overall hiring graph is moving upwards across the nation and across all top industries.
+India’s hiring rate has grown to 43% in October 2021, a lot more than in the pre-pandemic era. ( Source: ET) The overall hiring graph is moving upwards across the nation and across all top industries.
 To attract talent, and retain it is an uphill task for HR teams.
 Only by adopting the latest technology, and people practices can an organization survive the war for talent that brews outside.
 This will eventually force HR stakeholders to act agile and improve their efficiency using AI and automation in this candidate’s market.

 Here are the top trends that can help HR teams to stay relevant.

 Incorporate DEI&B (Diversity, Equity, Inclusion & Belonging) into Hiring

 With a short supply of qualified talent, candidates are enjoying the power to choose employers based on who best meets their needs and aligns with their values of diversity, equity, and inclusion.
 So, there will be a pressing need to encourage a culturally dynamic workplace for all.

 In the hybrid era of work, geography and physical distance are no more barriers to reaching qualified and diverse talent.
 We had witnessed massive exits during the pandemic.This primarily happened because organisational culture was not built to bring teams together in such an extreme event.